-Dancing together with your toddler is good for both of you
+Dancing together is good.
+For both of you.

 Dance helps your child build key skills

 Research shows that 75% of brain development occurs after birth.
 This makes the ability of your child to move freely and learn through his/her own exploration and imagination very important.
 Play and movement, including dancing, help to develop connections between the nerve cells and the brain.

 As these connections develop, your child’s fine and gross motor skills, concentration, language and social skills will also improve greatly.
 Dancing, moving and grooving also improve your child’s coordination, balance, flexibility and strength.
 Dancing will help your toddler follow simple instructions, identify his/her right and left sides and interact with other children.
 Being physical in a creative way will also boost your child’s self-esteem and confidence and encourage greater creative expression.
 Dancing together is a fun and relaxing experience that will enhance the bond and attachment you and your baby share together.

 Your child is naturally attuned to sound and rhythm.
 After all he/she has been listening to the beat of your heart even whilst in your womb.
 So start dancing together as it is the best form of encouragement.

 You don’t have to make it into some kind of serious and complex dance routine.
 Let it flow, free and easy, just turn, twist and move to the beat.
 Remember, you are not preparing your child for a dance competition.

 Make sure you play different types of music as your child will be aware and can adjust his/her movements to different rhythms.
 You can see your child swaying gently to slow classical music and rocking to music that has a more energetic beat.